 What Makes the Chemex Different

-The result is a cup that’s smooth, aromatic, and free of bitterness.
-It’s perfect for those who prefer nuance and clarity over heavy texture and thick mouth feel.
+The result is a cup that's smooth, aromatic, and free of bitterness.
+It's perfect for those who prefer nuance and clarity over heavy texture and thick mouthfeel.
+If you prefer a fuller, richer cup with more body, the French Press or AeroPress may be worth exploring alongside it.

 What You'll Need